-I do know that when shopping for makeup it can be a daunting, as there are so many products to pick from and when you’re younger, you won’t be certain what is suited to you, and a big concern will be price, as you won’t want to be spending loads, so I have decided to do a Makeup Starter Kit post which should help if you are starting out in makeup.
+I know that when shopping for makeup it can be a daunting.
+There are so many products to pick from.
+I have decided to do a Makeup Starter Kit post which should help if you are starting out in makeup.

 Concealer is great for covering up any blemishes that you may have.
 One that I think just about everyone would recommend is the Collection Lasting Perfecting Concealer.
 It’s £3.99 and lasts for ages!
 Another concealer that I like is Soap and Glory’s Kick Ass concealer. as you get two shades of concealer and a setting powder.

 I don’t feel like these products are a must have when you’re first starting out.
-If you would like to add blush to your collection, I feel like the Sleek and MUA blushers are the places to start.
-For bronzer I recommend the Rimmel Natural Bronzer, as I feel like it’s good for contour, and adding a bit of extra colour to the face.
+If you would like to add blush to your collection.
+I feel like the Sleek and MUA blushes are the places to start.
+For bronzer I recommend the Rimmel Natural Bronzer.
+As it’s good for contour, and adding a bit of extra colour to the face.

-I can’t really help you with this, as I don’t do anything to my brows, but I have heard great things about Soap and Glory’s Archery, as well as Collection Work The Colour Eyebrow Kit.
+I can’t really help you with this, as I don’t do anything to my brows.
+However I have heard great things about Soap and Glory’s Brow Archery.
+As well as the Collection Work The Colour Eyebrow Kit.

-For eyeshadow palettes, good brands to start with are MUA, Makeup Revolution and Sleek, as they offer dupes to big brands such as Urban Decay and Too Faced.
+For eyeshadow palettes, good brands to start with are MUA, Makeup Revolution and Sleek.
+They offer dupes to big brands such as Urban Decay and Too Faced.
 A good brand for mascara is Maybelline, especially the Lash Sensation.